NatanelMizrahi/Pickle-Rick-Pong/README.md

 My first project as a developer.

-I tried to make it in a single file without having to download any audio/images.

 :loudspeaker: icon toggles the background music.

 Also, the game is designed for children, so I recommend setting the difficulty to hard or insane.